ArtifexSoftware/aptest/README.md

 ### Package locations

 * Build from local checkout.
-* Build from specific branch or tag on remote git repository.
+* Build from specific branch, tag or sha on remote git repository.
 * Install directly from pypi.org.

 See `-i` option, or aliases `-m`, `-p`, `-P` and `-l`.